neptune-ai/docs/docs/learn-about-neptune/core-concepts.rst

 Public
 ^^^^^^
-Public project is freely available to view by everyone who has access to the Internet.
+Public projects are freely available to view by everyone who has access to the Internet.
 Examples are: |credit-default-prediction| and |binary-classification-metrics|.

 ..
 External links